 A New Reason for Thailand to Compete

-The ASEAN Economic Community, or AEC, is being implemented in December of this year.
-It should make the Southeast Asian region more competitive than ever.
+ASEAN Economic Community, or AEC, took effect in December of 2015.
+It should make the Southeast Asian region more competitive once it gathers momentum.

-The new economic union aims to promote a freer flow of trade, labor, and investment.
-While similar to the European Union in some ways, the AEC will be without a shared currency and a deeper political integration.
+This new economic union aims to promote a freer flow of trade, labor, and investment.
+While similar to the European Union in some ways, the AEC will not have a shared currency or deeper political integration.

 “There will be no shortage of funding coming from within ASEAN, the Asia Pacific or even the US and Europe.
-These investments can bring about badly needed capital for some countries, allowing them to leapfrog from the 20th century into the 21st in terms of competition in mature countries such as Thailand and Malaysia”, said a report by the United States International Trade Commission.
+These investments can bring about badly needed capital for some countries”, said a report by the United States International Trade Commission.

-IMD’s report is one indicator of which countries may take an early lead when the AEC comes to fruition this December.
+The IMD’s report is one indicator of which countries may take an early lead when the AEC comes to fruition.

-Singapore has long been the highest ranked country in Southeast Asia, climbing to third place in the world and taking over Switzerland’s spot.
-Malaysia is also scored highly ranked second in ASEAN, although it dropped to 14th place from 12th in 2014.
+Singapore has long been the highest ranked country in Southeast Asia.
+They climbed to third place in the world and took Switzerland’s spot.